Board of Directors

 A 5th generation Iowan, J.D.
-Scholten is a two time congressional candidate in Iowa’s 4th district who ran a creative, grassroots campaign that drew national attention for how Democrats can compete in rural areas.
+Scholten Iowa’s 4th District Representative who ran a creative, grassroots campaign that drew national attention for how Democrats can compete in rural areas.
 In 2018, his campaign lost by just 3% —fewer than 11K votes—in a district with 70,000 more registered Republicans than Democrats, and where Trump won by 27% in 2016.

 The Sioux City native attended college and played baseball at Morningside College and the University of Nebraska.
 After college, he played baseball in 7 different countries.
 He then went on to work as a paralegal before he launched his congressional campaigns.
 Currently, J.D. is a rural advocate raising awareness of issues that often don’t make the headlines in national publications.